How COVID Brought Back a Key Component to Better Training

 Though commonly overlooked in our highly demanding dance culture, rest is considered to be an integral component of fitness.
 The Oxford Dictionary defines rest as "an instance or period of relaxing or ceasing to engage in strenuous or stressful activity".
 For a dancer, rest time is when the body and mind are able to recover from the fatigue of a demanding dance schedule.
 "Typical schedules of dancers that include dance classes and rehearsals throughout much of any given day may not be conducive to rest unless dancers purposely ensure they find time for adequate breaks and leisure" (Russell, J. 2013).
 Rest isn't often included in the common class schedules young dancers experience during the year, making each dancer responsible for their own periods of active resting.

 When we are so very focused and passionate about our goals, it can be hard to see rest as a necessity for reaching them.
 This is where our mindset comes in.
 I often tell my dancers, "dance smarter, not harder".
 This simple phrase has become a favorite of mine, one that I wish I knew earlier on in my dance training.
 When we are taking classes and training but trying harder isn't helping (or it is causing pain or injury), additional hours of coaching or rehearsals may not move us forward.
 This is the time to pause.
 In this pause, we can re-assess fitness, movement mechanics, and dancer understanding which forms the basis of any performance development.
 If there is a limitation in any of these foundational areas, it can be supported with rest and addressed when the body and mind have successfully recovered from fatigue.
-Rest is an essential factor in supporting the prevention of injury and development of performance ability.
+Rest is an essential factor in supporting the prevention of injury, along with a quality support sock for dancing, and development of performance ability.
 For all the struggles we have encountered in the dance community since the onset of the COVID pandemic, I believe that we can overcome and become stronger in our utilization of rest within our dance training.

 Russell J. A. (2013).
 Preventing dance injuries: current perspectives.
 Open access journal of sports medicine, 4, 199–210.